matthieucoisne/YelpExplorer-CMP/README.md

 ### Yelp API Key

-If you want to run this project on an device or an emulator, you need to obtain your own API key from Yelp and provide it to the app.
+If you want to run this project on a device or an emulator, you need to obtain your own API key from Yelp and provide it to the app.

 1. Request your API key: [https://www.yelp.com/developers/documentation/v3/authentication](https://www.yelp.com/developers/documentation/v3/authentication)<br/>